The gates of academia will open much easier with a strong college or university admissions essay.

 Far too many students neglect the importance of editing and proofreading their admissions essays.
 You need to ensure that your writing is not only free of grammar and punctuation errors but that it also has natural and appropriate language, flows logically, and contains anecdotes and other content that is more likely impress admissions committees (but, as we mentioned, not in a way that is cliche or forced).
 And as good of a writer as you may be, even the best authors use editors to improve their work and give it that extra layer of polish or extra “oomph.”
 And in fact, an unedited essay is generally far less likely to get you into a great school—this is especially true if English is not your first language or if you have had limited experience writing essays.

 But don’t take our word for it.
-Check out our Application Essay Editing Services to find out how professional editing can impact your ability to get into top schools.
+Check out our Essay Editing Services to find out how professional editing can impact your ability to get into top schools.
+See our services pages to learn more about personal statement editing and statement of purpose (SOP) editing as well.

 Until you get to that point, follow the above tips and check out our Admissions Writing Resources for further writing assistance.
 Best of luck drafting your admissions essays!